-VII.
-Public Information and Education

-N/A

-Uniform Guidelines for State Highway Safety Programs, Highway Safety

-Program Guideline No. 11

-N/A

-N/A

-N/A

-Appendix B - Distracted Driving

-The MHSO has coordinated multiple internal program assessments over the past three years, including those for Occupant Protection and Pedestrian/Bicyclist Safety.
+Countermeasure: VII.
+Public Information and Education Effectiveness: N/A Additional Supportive Uniform Guidelines for State Highway Safety Programs, Highway Safety Research: Program Guideline No. 11 Cost: N/A Use: N/A Time: N/A Performance Target: Appendix B - Distracted Driving Explanation: The MHSO has coordinated multiple internal program assessments over the past three years, including those for Occupant Protection and Pedestrian/Bicyclist Safety.
 In those assessments, recommendations were made to continue outreach to the general public regarding traffic safety issues and this program seeks to educate the public about how dangerous driving behaviors affect first responders and their safety.
 In the NHTSA Uniform Guidelines, Number 11, it states that public awareness and education about the EMS system are essential to a high-quality system.
 Each State should implement a public information and education (PI&E) plan to address.
-In addition, per the NHTSA Uniform Guidelines Number 11, each State should ensure that its EMS system has essential trained persons to perform

-fire), prehospital providers (e.g., emergency medical technicians and paramedics), communications specialists, physicians, nurses, hospital administrators, and planners.
+In addition, per the NHTSA Uniform Guidelines Number 11, each State should ensure that its EMS system has essential trained persons to perform required tasks.
+These personnel include: first responders (e.g., police and fire), prehospital providers (e.g., emergency medical technicians and paramedics), communications specialists, physicians, nurses, hospital administrators, and planners.
 This grant would seek to increase the training level of EMS clinicians and first responders in evaluating crash scenes, including accurate identification of seat belt use, and proper data documentation.
 Allocated Funding Type: 402 Grant Type: Projects will be funded that incorporate public engagement, traffic safety data, affected communities, impacted locations, solicitation of proposals and that utilize this countermeasure.
 Countermeasure Informed: 23 U.S.C.
 402(a)(2)(A)(vi)